Synthetic data generation method for data-free knowledge distillation in regression neural networks

 As expected, it can be observed that the synthetic data generated by the generator method and the direct optimization method have higher student loss than random Gaussian samples at all stages of training.
 Compared to the direct optimization method, the generator method tends to generate data with smaller loss at the early stages of training, and larger loss at later stages of training.

-Directly optimizing with metaheuristics algorithms, in this case differential evolution, appears to also produce synthetic data with high loss.
+Directly optimizing with metaheuristics algorithms, in this case differential evolution is also capable of generating synthetic data with high loss.
 However, the running speed of metaheuristics algorithms is much slower than gradient descent and is not ideal practically unless gradient information is unavailable.